Essential Guide to Social CRM: Features and Top Tools in 2025

 Best for

 Lark is ideal for collaborative teams—especially those in fast-paced environments—who need to unify communication, social media CRM, and workflow automation in a single, user-friendly interface.
-It’s especially suited for organizations seeking to manage customer relationships, improve customer engagement, monitor brand mentions, and gain valuable insights from every customer interaction.
+It’s especially suited for organizations seeking to foster loyalty, improve audience connection, monitor brand mentions, and gain valuable insights from every online conversation.

 Sprout Social's customer engagement and social messaging interface